IgniteUI/help-topics/topics/02_Controls/igDataChart/02_igDataChart_DataBinding.md

 ###<a id="data-sources-summary"></a> Data sources summary

-The data binding of the `igDataChart` control is identical to that of the other controls in the Ignite UI™ library.
+The data binding of the `igDataChart` control is identical to that of the other controls in the %%ProductName%%™ library.
 The way to bind data is by either by assigning a data source to the `dataSource` option or by providing a URL in the `dataSourceUrl` if data is provided by a web or WCF service.

 ##<a id="bind-to-js-array"></a>Binding to a JavaScript Array